Picturesque cobble stoned Cordoba old town is the perfect place to spend one day when traveling between Madrid and Seville or Granada.

 When you’re in Spain, there’s nothing better than tapas and a glass of wine for lunch.
 Cordoba is no exception.
 The food is excellent and we highly recommend this place.

-Check Out the Most Photographed Street in Cordoba
+5. Check Out The Most Photographed Street In Cordoba

-Calleja De Los Flores or “flower alley.”
+Calleja De Los Flores translates to flower alley.
 This street perfectly captures the charm and charisma of a classic Andalusian alleyway.

 Hundreds of flowers in little blue buckets hang from the white washed walls of the surrounding buildings.
 The street narrows to fit just one person comfortably, giving the illusion of being completely surrounded by flowers.

 You can find this extremely romantic street with a 2 minute walk from the tapas lunch restaurant.
-Head back towards the Mezquita, turn left onto Cardenal Herrero and left again onto Velázquez Bosco (first picture below).
+Head back towards the Mezquita, turn left onto Cardenal Herrero and left again onto Velázquez Bosco.

 Take the first right and you’re at the start of flower alley.
 The best time to visit is in late spring when the geranium flowers are in full bloom displaying their best colors.